QR Label Sheet Generator

 Worked Examples:

-A batch of 40 desk labels is printed on Avery 5160 stock after eight labels have already been used on the first sheet.
+For 40 desk labels on Avery 5160 stock, eight cells have already been used.
 Setting Start position to 8 moves the first new label to slot 9.
-The 30-slot sheet now needs two pages because the skipped cells count against first-page capacity.
-Print Check marks First slot as Review, which is expected rather than a defect.
+Because the first page now has 22 usable slots, the batch needs two pages.
+Print Check marks First slot as Review, which is expected and should match the physical sheet before printing.

-A user chooses Custom label sheet on US Letter paper, sets 8 columns and 14 rows, and enters 2 in x 2 in label cells.
-The calculated sheet width is far wider than 8.5 in, so Sheet fit becomes Blocked and the summary becomes Print blocked.
-Reducing the column count or using larger paper is required before the printable sheet can be trusted.
+A user chooses Custom label sheet on US Letter paper, enters 8 columns and 14 rows, and sets each label cell to 2 in x 2 in.
+The calculated width is wider than the paper, so Sheet fit becomes Blocked and the summary changes to Print blocked.
+Reducing columns, choosing smaller cells, or using different stock is required before Printable Sheet should be used.

-A CSV line such as Rack A, has a label but no payload.
+A CSV line such as Rack A, supplies a label but no encoded value.
 Parse Log shows Missing with the detail No QR payload found on this row.
-Adding a URL, asset code, Wi-Fi payload, email action, or other payload in the second cell clears the row-level error.
+Adding a second cell such as an asset code, URL, mailto: action, tel: value, or Wi-Fi payload clears the parsing error.

 FAQ: